 The program generated from the conversational program is an ISO-coded program created in RAM memory.
 This program may be later edited, copied or executed at the CNC itself.

-To generate the ISO program, use the simulation in conversational mode through the "SIMUL" key.
-This can be done in a whole program on the simulation screen or in any of the particular TC cycles.
+To generate the ISO program, use the simulation in conversational mode through the "GRAPHICS" key.
+This can be done in a whole program on the PPROG screen or in any of the particular TC or MC cycles.